eligrey/hotlink.js/README.md

 Supported Browsers
 ------------------

-* Google Chrome 12+
+* Chrome 12+
+* Edge
+* Firefox
 * Safari 5.1+
+* Internet Explorer 11+

-†Firefox 5+, Internet Explorer 9+, and Opera 11.50+ will fall back to a normal image without a hidden referrer.
+Unlisted browsers may still be supported.
+Unsupported browsers will fall back to a normal image without a hidden referrer.

 Getting Started
 ---------------